 Beth Millions • Know Yer Bugs – Beth is the program manager at the Elk River Alliance.
 She’ll be taking a group to the river to showcase the local bugs, giving you information about when and why they are so tasty to the fishies.
 Dress for the weather.
 Meet at the Arts Station.

 Tyler Carson • Elk River Primer (Friday reception 5:30pm-6:30pm)

-Peter Harrison-Edge • Fly Jam (10pm-??
-Friday after the concert.
-Bring your fly-tying stuff for post-concert fly jams!)
+Peter Harrison-Edge & Jon Bisset • Fly Jam (6pm Friday before the concert.
+Bring your fly-tying stuff or borrow use some of ours for fly jams!)